deanturpin/shh/index.md

 - [ ] Maybe have a static section for reporting and a dynamic section for live data: is this going down the ncurses route?
 - [ ] How to deploy?
 Package or container?
 - [ ] Why use `stop.store(true);` over plain `stop`?
+- [x] pcap include should be limited to one file
 - [x] Fix columns in output (with `std::print`?)
 - [x] List network interfaces
 - [x] Lookup MAC addresses in a vendor database